11 Best Non Firearm Weapon For Home Defense

 Plus, owning and using a gun comes with the responsibility of potentially taking someone’s life- yet not everyone is comfortable with that burden on their conscience.

-So, what other effective tools or objects can you use for home defense without using firearms?
+So, what other practical tools or objects can you use for home defense without using firearms?
 Are there other weapons or objects you can use to protect your home?

 Here are ten items you can use to safeguard your home without resorting to lethal force: